mfhooks88/coding-quiz/README.md

 * THEN I can save my initials and score

 * code was used from previous lessons as well as ones found on W3 Schools and MDN

+* updated HTML links so both would connect since page is now published on GitHub